Objectives of the group

 - Analysing the interface of private sector development and the circular economy.

-- Organising a series of webinars, including the one featured below.
+- Organising a series of webinars, including the two featured below.

 DCED/GGKP Webinar: Climate Expert: Helping SMEs to develop strong climate adaptation strategies, September 2019.